mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 - Properties for methods to interact with data such as `getMany`, `getOne`, `createOne`, `updateOne` and `deleteOne`.
 - A `validate` function for form validation when creating or editing data, which returns validation errors for each field.

-Here is a simple example of a data source:
+Here is a simple example of a data source definition:

 ```tsx
 const notesDataSource: DataSource<Note> = {